Profile Overview

 Quick Facts

-- In 2021, Oklahoma was the nation's fifth-largest producer of marketed natural gas and the sixth-largest producer of crude oil.
-Overall, the state consumed only one-third of the energy it produced.
+- In 2024, Oklahoma was the nation's sixth-largest producer of both marketed natural gas and crude oil.
+Overall, the state produces almost three times more energy than it consumes.